PradeepLoganathan/pradeepl-blog/content/blog/openapi-specification-swagger/index.md

 ## Swagger vs Open API Specification

 The terms Swagger and OpenAPI are used interchangeably.
 Swagger began in 2011 as a set of tools that allowed developers to represent API as code, to automatically generate documentation and client SDKs.
-The rights to Swagger were bought by SmartBear Software, who donated the rights of the specification format to the Linux Foundation, under the OpenAPI Initiative.
+The rights to Swagger were bought by SmartBear Software, who donated the rights of the specification format to the [Linux Foundation](https://www.linuxfoundation.org/), under the OpenAPI Initiative.
 The need for standardization when expressing API functionality in a platform, transport, and programming language agnostic way emerged as the OpenAPI Specification.
 On 1 January 2016, the Swagger specification was renamed to the OpenAPI Specification (OAS).
 Since then, a newer version, 3.0.0 of OAS, has been released.
-The [Swagger website](https://swagger.io/) now focuses on tooling around the OpenAPI Specification, including ways to author an API specification and generate client- and server-side stubs (Swagger Editor, Codegen, and UI) to help developers consume the resulting API more easily.
+The [Swagger website](https://swagger.io/) now focuses on tooling around the OpenAPI Specification, including ways to author an API specification and generate client- and server-side stubs.
+Tools such as Swagger Editor, Codegen, and others built by Swagger help developers create API specifications and consume the resulting API more easily.
 Thus, OpenAPI is the specification language itself, while Swagger is a set of tools that work with and around an OpenAPI specification.

 The Open-API specification is defined [here](http://spec.openapis.org/oas/v3.0.3).
-Some of the tooling supporting version 3 of OAS is listed [here](https://github.com/OAI/OpenAPI-Specification/blob/master/IMPLEMENTATIONS.md)
+Some of the tooling supporting version 3.0 of OAS is listed [here](https://github.com/OAI/OpenAPI-Specification/blob/master/IMPLEMENTATIONS.md).
+A complete overview of the OAS 3.0.3 specification is provided [here](https://swagger.io/specification/).
+OAS 3.0 aims to simplify the structure and also increase reusability of components, such as parameters, headers, examples, and security schemes.
+An understanding of this spec is key to helping developers use an API effectively.

 ## Open API Specification file structure